SFU-MARS/optimized_dp/README.md

 * computeGraphs/CustomGraphFunctions.py: Ready-to-user HeteroCL style utility functions

 ### Citation (Bibtex)
-Please cite our paper if you use it for your own research:
+Please cite our paper if you use the toolbox in your research:
 ```
 @misc{https://doi.org/10.48550/arxiv.2204.05520,
   doi = {10.48550/ARXIV.2204.05520},